-If you are interested in learning more about the Effort scoring discussed in this post, please join me, my colleague Ted McKenna and Lauren Pragoff, head of Effortless Solutions at Challenger, Inc. for a webinar where we will discuss the history of the Customer Effort Score, lessons learned from CX practitioners in deploying and leveraging CES, and new innovations in using AI and Machine Learning to predict Effort levels.
+If you are interested in learning more about the Effort scoring discussed in this post, you can listen to a recording of a recent webinar that I hosted along with my colleague Ted McKenna and Lauren Pragoff, head of Effortless Solutions at Challenger, Inc. where we discussed the history of the Customer Effort Score, lessons learned from CX practitioners in deploying and leveraging CES, and new innovations in using AI and Machine Learning to predict Effort levels.

 The question I am most frequently asked when I present the research from The Effortless Experience is “How should we measure the level of effort our customers are experiencing with our company?”

 Well, the answer to that question has changed dramatically in the 10 years since our team at CEB (now Gartner) conducted the original research.
 In 2008 when we first reported on our findings, we recommended companies use a new metric—the Customer Effort Score—to gauge the level of effort in their customer experience.

 The Customer Effort Score, or CES for short, we found, proved to be more highly correlated with loyalty attitudes and behaviors like repurchase, share of wallet and advocacy than metrics like Net Promoter Score (NPS) or Customer Satisfaction (CSAT).
 Given the laser-like focus CX and service leaders have on finding the “perfect” metric to measure the customer experience, it came as no surprise that it was the idea of CES (even though it was only a small sidebar in the article) that generated the most buzz when we released the first in a series of Harvard Business Review articles on the research (see “Stop Trying to Delight Your Customers,” Harvard Business Review, July-August 2010).